-The ESOO includes only existing and new generation that meet AEMO's commitment criteria.
+The ESOO includes only existing and new generation and battery storage projects that meet AEMO's commitment criteria.
 These criteria are used to consistently assess whether a project has made a formal commitment to construct.

-The ESOO includes all generation that was existing or committed in the most recent generation information page published in accordance with clause 3.7F of the NER AEMO include all new generators classified as 'Committed' based on criteria which can be found on the Generator Information page9.
+The ESOO includes all generation that was existing or committed in the most recent generation information page published in accordance with clause 3.7F of the NER.
+AEMO include all new generators classified as 'Committed' based on criteria which can be found on the Generator Information page12.